chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/getting-started-istio.md

 * A VirtualService to always reply with "Hello, world!" to requests to the "http://hello.example.com" domain

-Create a YAML file with the following contents to define the Istio resources:
+Create a YAML manifest file with the following contents to define the Istio resources:
 ```sh
 cat > example.yaml <<EOF
 apiVersion: networking.istio.io/v1alpha3